E-1 Visa for Treaty Traders: Rules and Benefits

 E1 Visa

-The E1 is a special visa for businesspeople from certain treaty countries.
-The E1 visa allows someone to work in the U.S. and carry out substantial trade between individuals and firms in the United States and the country of which they are a citizen or national.
+The E-1 is a nonimmigrant visa for treaty traders from certain treaty countries.
+The E-1 visa allows eligible nationals to work in the U.S. and carry out substantial trade, principally between the United States and the treaty country of nationality.

-The E1 visa is a special visa for businesspeople from certain “treaty countries.”
-The E1 visa allows someone to work in the US and carry out substantial trade between individuals and firms in the United States and the country of which they are a citizen or national.
-This trade can be in a wide range of industries including transportation, communication, banking, advertising, and management.
+The E-1 is a nonimmigrant visa for treaty traders from certain treaty countries.
+The E-1 visa allows eligible nationals to work in the U.S. and carry out substantial trade, principally between the United States and the treaty country of nationality.
+The trade can be in a wide range of industries including transportation, communication, banking, advertising, and management.

-2. What are the benefits of the E1 Visa?
+What are the benefits of the E-1 Visa?

 • You can legally work in the United States.